 Deemed one of the most scenic state parks in Ohio, Hocking Hills is full of cascading waterfalls, rugged gorges, sheer rock walls, and towering cliffs.
 Whether it is a kid-friendly trail or a more thrilling hike, our list of the best hikes in Hocking Hills has something for every type of hiker.

-As always, please check the state park website for updates on trail closures, pandemic protocol, and construction before venturing on your Hocking Hills getaway.
+As always, please check the state park website for updates on trail closures and construction before venturing on your Hocking Hills getaway.

-Tucked away in the southeastern portion of Ohio in Logan County is Hocking Hills, State Park.
-The park is relatively central, making it a wonderful Ohio road trip.
-There is plenty of lodging options, including Tiny Houses, camping, restaurants, and activities.
+Tucked away in the southeastern portion of Ohio, in Logan County, is Hocking Hills State Park.
+The park is relatively central, making it a wonderful stop on an Ohio road trip.
+There are plenty of lodging options, including Tiny Houses, camping, restaurants, and activities.

 Address: 19852 State Route 664 S Logan, Ohio 43138